imennajar/python-api-challenge/README.md

 In the previous project, we learned how to use matplotlib to include a statistics summary and to draw charts and plots for better reading and analysis📊.
 Now, we will see how to use IPAs to get a dynamic dataset and use our skills to analyze our data.
-In this project, we will see  in a first part what is the weather like as we approach the equator, and in a second part how to plan future vacations using weather data skills.
+In this project, we will see in the first part what the weather is like as we approach the equator, and in the second part how to plan future vacations using weather data skills.

 ## What we will learn from this project: